collegiateacademies/cadata/docs/attendance_letters.md

 ## From Where Does This Process Get Its Data?

-- **Primary Source:** All student, absence, and communication data is pulled directly from the Schoolrunner API.
+- **Student, absence, and communication data are pulled directly from the Schoolrunner API.**
-- **APIs Used:** The process uses endpoints for students, absences, communications, and calendar days, among others.
-- **Configuration:** School-specific configuration (IDs, contacts, etc.) is stored in the codebase and referenced as needed.
+    - Students: `/api/v1/students` endpoint, filtered by school and active status.
+    - Absences: `/api/v1/absences` endpoint, filtered by school, active status, and current term date range.
+    - Communications: `/api/v1/communications` endpoint, filtered by school, active status, and current term date range.
+    - Calendar: `/api/v1/calendar_days` endpoint, to determine if today is a school day.
+    - The term start date is determined dynamically using the current term for the school.

 ## How Are Attendance Letters Triggered?